-The 2014 release of Adobe Premiere Pro CC provides tighter integration with After Effects, new Master Clip effects, and several new features and enhancements to make postproduction workflows simpler and faster.
+The 2014 releases of Adobe Premiere Pro CC provide tighter integration with After Effects, new Master Clip effects, and several new features and editing enhancements to make post-production workflows simpler and faster.

 Read on for a quick introduction to the new features and links to resources offering more information.

 - Premiere Pro CC (2014.0.1 release) | July 2014

 - Premiere Pro CC (2014 release) | June 2014

 - Video: New features overview